 Erythromycin has a half-life of 1.5 to 2 hours.
 Levels of the drug peak 4 hours after intake.

 Erythromycin is available in oral form.
 It is also available in an intravenous form, topical form for the skin, and as an ophthalmic preparation for the eyes.

 The oral form of the medication is available in 250-mg tablets and 500-mg tablets.
-For maximal absorption and minimal side effects, the patient should avoid alcohol, take on empty stomach (1 hour before or 2 hours after meals), take with a full glass of water and avoid taking with grapefruit juice.
+For maximal absorption and minimal side effects, the patient should avoid alcohol, take on an empty stomach (1 hour before or 2 hours after meals), take with a full glass of water, and avoid taking with grapefruit juice.

-All antibiotics carry a significant risk of nausea, vomiting, abdominal pain and diarrhea.
+All antibiotics carry a significant risk of nausea, vomiting, abdominal pain, and diarrhea.
 Erythromycin is a motilin agonist, and this increases the likelihood of gastrointestinal side effects compared to other antibiotics.